 In non-UCI events only those working the pit will be allowed.
 The pit official will have the authority to remove anyone that is interfering with the proper functioning of the pit.

 We will have bike racks in the Pit.
 These are for racers that are currently racing, not for storing your equipment all day.
 Please remove your equipment immediately following your race to make room for others.

-A registered EMT will be on site, set up near the registration pavilion.
+A Medical Doctor and registered EMT will be on site, set up near the registration pavilion.

 2401 W Belvedere Ave, Baltimore, MD

 Directions to Sinai Hospital: